Eleanor Oliphant is Completely Fine

 A deceptively easy read that highlights the problem of loneliness with humour and tenderness.
 A well written and truly uplifting novel.

-Quirky, humorous, sad & charming.
+Quirky, humorous, sad and charming.
 The main character draws you in.